andrelcunha/ottermq/README.md

 ```

 ## License
 OtterMq is released under the MIT License.
-See ￼LICENSE for more information.
+See [License](https://github.com/dunstontc/vscode-go-syntax/blob/master/LICENSE) for more information.

 ## Contact
 For any questions, suggestions, or issues, please open an issue in the repository.